 The Design Technology department teaches a wide range of topics to promote creativity and experimentation and responsible design.
 Pupils are encouraged to solve problems, take risks and develop an appreciation for a wide range of materials and processes, including woods, metals and plastics, electronics, food and textiles.
-As pupils progress they are encouraged to undertake increasingly more independent and ambitious projects.
+As pupils progress they have the opportunity to undertake more independent and increasingly ambitious projects.

 Pupils also enjoy excellent support from our skilled departmental technician.

 We follow a curriculum of our own devising which focuses on developing the key skills that lead to quality and imagination in design.
 Third Form (Year 7) pupils are taught the following: woodwork, metalwork and technical textiles.
 In the Shell Form (Year 8) pupils are taught structures, electronics and product design.
 In the Fourth Form (Year 9) pupils prepare for GCSE by completing a 16 week design and make project focused on lighting products.